25prabhu10/notes/docs/Languages/SQL/Databases/MongoDB/MongoDB.md

 - **Geo-spacial Index**: Indexes used are two dimensional and 2D sphere (geolocation).

+- Text Search Indexes

+- Hashed Indexes

+- Clustered Indexes

 ### Load Balancing

-**Sharding** is a technique used for distribute data across multiple servers.
+**Sharding** is a technique used for distribute data across multiple servers

-- MongoDB supports Horizontal scaling by sharding.
+- MongoDB supports Horizontal scaling by sharding

-- Mongo leverages Sharding for splitting up of a large collection among multiple servers.
+- Mongo leverages Sharding for splitting up of a large collection among multiple servers

-- MongoDB supports deployments with very large data sets and high throughput operations through this.
+- MongoDB supports deployments with very large data sets and high throughput operations through this

 ### Capped Collections

 MongoDB supports _Capped collections_.
-It is a fixed type collection that maintains insertion order once the specified size has arrived.
+It is a fixed type collection that maintains insertion order once the specified size has arrived

 It acts as a circular queue.
-In this collection, you can restrain the size of the collection, or you can put a limit on the size of a collection.
+In this collection, you can restrain the size of the collection, or you can put a limit on the size of a collection

 Syntax: